 If attacking a new market is to succeed detailed market research is vital.
 An experienced and flexible sales and marketing team is also required and in many organisations this can be a real issue.
 The best sales teams tend to be focussed on the immediate future.
 Marketing teams are often competent in their own market but stretched when it comes to addressing something new.

 What follows is based on a two real businesses operating in a high technology B2B market.
 The market exhibited slow growth but did offer high margins.
 To preserve confidentiality the company names and details of the precise market have been excluded.

-The business was the dominant player in its market niche but was starting to lose focus for a wide variety of reasons.
+They were the dominant player in their market niche but were starting to lose focus for a variety of reasons.
 Top level management was not exceptional and this was starting to be reflected in a slow decline in levels of customer service.
-The new product development process tended to be based on small revisions to existing concepts rather than any real product innovation.
+The new product development process tended to be based on small revisions to existing concepts.
+There was no real product innovation.

-The U.K business due to a mixture of complacency and poor management failed to identify the long term threat of the new entrant dismissing the initial level of their orders as insignificant.
-They failed to recognise the importance of the foothold secured by the new entrant and their ability to capitalise and build upon initial relationships.
+The U.K business due to a mixture of complacency and poor management failed to identify the long term threat of the new entrant.
+They dismissed the initial level of their orders as insignificant.
+Crucially, they failed to recognise the importance of the foothold secured by the new entrant and their ability to capitalise and build upon initial relationships.

-Although blessed with excellent support from senior management and the backup of operations the drive behind the new entrant entry into the marketplace and their market penetration strategy was effectively one individual who spotted the opportunity and drove it through.
+Although blessed with excellent support from senior management and the backup of operations the drive behind the new entrant entry into the marketplace was effectively one individual who spotted the opportunity and drove it through.

 The new entrant executed a market penetration strategy perfectly.
+They had a foothold and established relationships.
 They identified a weak competitor and an excellent intermediary.
-They started with a niche, gained a foothold and built from there and they had a marketing and sales team (actually just one person initially) able to spot an opportunity and to build and execute a plan.
+They started with a niche, gained a foothold and built from there.
+They took a calculated risk and invested heavily.

 The amount of research carried out by the new entrant is unknown but it is not thought to have been extensive.
 This was a major risk given the amount of financial and other resources allocated to the project but in this case the strategy did pay off.